• HOME

 Kenan Malik

 I am a writer, lecturer and broadcaster.
-My latest book is The Quest for a Moral Compass: A Global History of Ethics.
+My latest book is Not So Black and White: A History of Race from White Supremacy to Identity Politics.

 Kenan Malik